Netlia/documentation/partnerCommunication.md

 # Event forwarding

-The document describes how Netlia system forwards events to the partner's application.
+This document describes how Netlia system forwards events to the partner's application.

 **The communication details are agreed between Netlia and the partner and set on the Netlia side.**

 # Data transfer methods

 Data is transmitted by a communication protocol in JSON format and describes events that occur in the NETLIA system.
-Datetime entries are in UTC according to ISO 8601.
+Datetime entries are in UTC format specified in ISO 8601.
 The order of the parameters is not guaranteed and may change.

-## Forwarding events by HTTP callback
+## Event forwarding by HTTP callback

-Partner can specify the URLs of endpoints to which events are sent as HTTP(S) POST requests.
-Requests have UTF-8 encoding and Content-Type "application/json".
-The system tries to pass events in at-least-once mode, so there may be a situation where an event is delivered multiple times.
+Partner can specify the endpoint URLs to which events are sent as HTTP(S) POST requests.
+Requests have UTF-8 encoding and "application/json" Content-Type.
+The system tries to pass events in at-least-once mode.
+Therefore, an event may be delivered more than once.
 This situation can be handled by using the `EventId` item, which contains event identifier.

 ### HTTP request URL